SALT Review: 2026 Bitcoin Loan Comparison

 How SALT Compares

 SALT is one of several options in the Bitcoin loan market.
-Borrowers often compare it alongside Ledn, CoinRabbit, and Arch.
-Each lender differs on APR range, custody model, rehypothecation posture, max LTV, and state coverage — factors that matter differently depending on your loan size and how much you care about custody transparency.
+Borrowers often compare it alongside Ledn, Arch (Deferred), and Arch (Standard).
+Each lender differs on APR range, custody model, rehypothecation posture, max LTV, and state coverage, factors that matter differently depending on your loan size and how much you care about custody transparency.
 The side-by-side comparison lets you sort and filter all Bitcoin loan lenders at once.

 Frequently Asked Questions